-A growing trend: 7 biophilic interior design studios
+A growing trend: a selection of 7 biophilic interior design studios

 Natural light, raw materials, and indoor tropical gardens – here’s our pick of the best examples of biophilic interior design and the studio’s behind them